PikaJew002/handrolled-project/README.md

 composer install
 ```

-For more information on how to use Handrolled in your project and make it super lit, check out the `README.md` file in the `PikaJew002/handrolled` repository.
+For more information on how to use Handrolled in your project and make it super lit, check out the [docs](https://pikajew002.github.io/handrolled/).